-splash Welcome to the LOUISE BROOKS SOCIETY, a pioneering fan site and online archive dedicated to the life & times of the silent film star Louise Brooks (1906 – 1985).
-A famed beauty & Jazz Age celebrity, the actress is best known for her bobbed hair as well as for her legendary role as Lulu in the 1929 silent, Pandora’s Box.
+splash Welcome to the LOUISE BROOKS SOCIETY, a pioneering fan site and online archive dedicated to the life & times of the silent movie star Louise Brooks (1906 – 1985).
+A famed beauty & Jazz Age celebrity, the actress is best known for her bobbed hair as well as for her legendary role as Lulu in the 1929 silent film, Pandora’s Box.
 Launched online in 1995, the Louise Brooks Society (or LBS) celebrates this multifaceted personality who was not only an acclaimed actress, but also a Denishawn dancer, Ziegfeld Follies showgirl, and later the bestselling author of Lulu in Hollywood.
-Once almost forgotten, Brooks has emerged from obscurity and become a 20th century icon, and muse.
-This site has it all.
+Once nearly forgotten, Brooks has emerged from obscurity to become a 20th century icon, and 21st century muse.
+At some 250 pages and growing, this site has it all.

-The mission of the LBS is to honor the actress & her legacy by stimulating interest in her life and films.
-The filmography found here is the most detailed ever compiled on the actress.
-The are also articles and ephemera, a biography, chronology, image galleries, feature stories, trivia, links, and more.
-This longstanding, information rich website is just one of the many things we do — along with helping with the restoration of Brooks’ films, conducting research, writing articles, curating exhibits, and sponsoring the occasional screening or event.
-The LBS keeps a long-running blog (since 2002), helped bring Lulu in Hollywood and the definitive biography of Brooks by Barry Paris back into print, and has published five books, with more in the works.
-And that’s not all it has done to champion the actress….
-It has also helped others with their projects.
-The LBS is a community, both a scholarly fan site and home to a virtual fan club of like-minded individuals.
-Please explore the LBS and all that it has to offer.
+The mission of the LBS is to honor the actress by stimulating interest in her life, films and legacy.
+The filmography found here is the most detailed ever compiled on Brooks.
+The are also articles and ephemera, a biography, chronology, image galleries, slide-shows, videos, trivia, links, and more.
+This longstanding, information rich website is just one of the many things we do — along with conducting research, writing articles and essays, curating exhibits, sponsoring events, and helping with the restoration of Brooks’ films.
+The LBS keeps a long-running BLOG (since 2002), helped bring both Lulu in Hollywood and the definitive biography of Brooks by Barry Paris back into print, and has published five books, with more in the works.
+The LBS is a community, both an educational fan site and home to a virtual fan club of like-minded individuals.
+Explore the LBS and all that it has to offer.
 And please consider supporting its efforts!
-Visitors to the LBS come from 50 countries on six continents — this site’s followers comprise a world wide web of silent film fans and Lulu enthusiasts.
-More about the LBS, including its mission statement and its history, can be found on its ABOUT page. [ The Louise Brooks Society is proud to be a retro website: in this day and age, authenticity and accuracy still matters.
-The LBS is a clickbait, colorized, and A.I. free zone. ]
+Visitors to the LBS come from 50 countries on six continents — a world wide web of silent film fans and Brooks enthusiasts.
+More about the LBS, including its mission statement and history, can be found on its ABOUT page.
+[The Louise Brooks Society is proud to be a retrosite where accuracy and authenticity matters.
+As such, the LBS is a clickbait, colorized, and A.I. free zone.]

 Thomas Gladysz